UACamgianTeam/Oriented-Object-Detection/README.md

 Preprocessing and evaluation code (for oriented or regular object detection)

 ## Don't Commit to this Repository
-- Actual ML-code.
+- Actual ML code.
 This repository is really meant to house utility functions.
 - Actual image data or labels
 - Code that isn't strictly related object detection.
 If you write something cool, make a new repo.